datatrail-jhu/office-hours-exercises/README.md

 ## What's on GitHub?

 - The course curriculum: https://github.com/datatrail-jhu/DataTrail
+  - DataTrail is hosted and maintained using OTTR; so if you need to make edits seek this for help: https://www.ottrproject.org/index.html For further help with OTTR, contact Carrie or Ava.
 - The course curriculum as published on Leanpub (with quizzes): https://github.com/datatrail-jhu/DataTrail_Quizzes
 - Office hours exercises: https://github.com/datatrail-jhu/office-hours-exercises
 - Project solutions: https://github.com/datatrail-jhu/DataTrail_Projects_Solutions